Christian Mitchell: Gun control

 In 2014, Mitchell called for the establishment of a Gun Trafficking Control Task Force to stop illegal guns from reaching criminals.
-He introduced legislation that increases regulations on gun dealership to quell the spread of illegal guns, such as 24/7 video surveillance, mandatory background checks on employees working at gun dealerships, detailed record keeping, and zoning restrictions.
+He introduced legislation that increases regulations on gun dealerships to quell the spread of illegal guns, such as 24/7 video surveillance, mandatory background checks on employees working at gun dealerships, detailed record keeping, and zoning restrictions.
 Representative Mitchell also proposed legislation calling for a 2% tax on the sale of ammunition to fund trauma centers in Illinois.

 In 2018, Mitchell voted for HB 1467, a measure to ban bump stocks in Illinois.
 The measure was introduced after the 2017 Las Vegas Shooting, which was carried out by a lone gunman who used bump stocks to convert semi-automatic rifles into automatic rifles.

 Jobs, employment, taxes, economy

 Mitchell is vehemently opposed to Right to Work policies.
 In a speech from the Illinois House floor on May 14, 2015, he opposed an initiative to create local employment empowerment zones, stating "without unions, we wouldn't have an African American middle class.
 Because the African-American middle class in places like Chatham and Bronzeville was built on the backs of firefighters and teachers and unions".
 He supported the Fair Arbitration Bill (SB 1229), which would have allowed the State to reach a renewed collective bargaining agreement with its unionized employees through arbitration rather than a lockout or strike.

 Mitchell was also the chief co-sponsor of HB 2607, the Illinois Clean Jobs Bill – a bill that will reduce carbon pollution and create 32,000 new jobs in Illinois.

 Representative Mitchell supported numerous initiatives to relieve taxes on middle-class families in Illinois.
 He advocated amending the constitution to create a graduated state income tax, in which lower earners pay a lower rate and higher earners pay a higher rate.
 He also supported expanding the State Earned Income Tax Credit to reduce the tax burden on lower and middle income families.

 In February 2015, Mitchell introduced a bill to guarantee that all workers in Illinois have the right to paid sick time.
-He also co-sponsored legislation which became law to expand access to SNAP benefits for families that include an elderly, disabled, or blind person.
+He also co-sponsored legislation that became law to expand access to SNAP benefits for families that include an elderly, disabled, or blind person.

 In May 2018, Mitchell supported a bipartisan state budget.
 The state budget, passed by the legislature and signed into law by Governor Bruce Rauner, avoided property tax increases – a major selling point for Mitchell.